Sumatraism

 Sumatraism is an avant-garde art movement created by Serbian writer Miloš Crnjanski.
 Crnjanski had set the principles of Sumatraism during World War I, and proclaimed it in his 1920 text Explanation of Sumatra.

-Crnjanski based Sumatraism under the influence of Expressionism and Futurism, introducing his vision of cosmic harmony.
+Crnjanski based Sumatraism on the influence of Expressionism and Futurism, introducing his vision of cosmic harmony.
 His concept included the most important topics of contemporary avant-garde art: primal force, the conflict between civilization and nature, and the hope for a new beginning.